samvera/hyrax/README.md

 ```

 ## Start Solr
-If you already have an instance of Solrthat you would like to use, you may skip this step.
+If you already have an instance of Solr that you would like to use, you may skip this step.
 Open a new terminal window and type:
 ```
 solr_wrapper -d solr/config/ --collection_name hydra-development
 ```